Reign of Fire (film): Plot

-Van Zan and Jensen return and free everyone trapped in the bunker.
-Quinn leaves Jared in charge and decides to help Van Zan and Alex hunt down the male dragon as their best chance at survival.
-They fly to London and find hundreds of small dragons, one of which is cannibalized by the larger male.
-This scatters the smaller dragons and leaves the male undefended.
-Without the support needed for a major battle, Van Zan coordinates a simplified plan: split up, bait the male into attacking, ground him with explosives, and then have another member shoot explosives into his mouth once he is ground level.
-The plan initially works, but the dragon detonates the initial explosives early and Van Zan is devoured.
-Quinn and Alex gather the last explosives and together, they lure the dragon to ground level, where Quinn fires an explosive down the dragon's throat, killing it.
+Van Zan and Alex return and free everyone trapped in the bunker.
+Quinn leaves Jared in charge and decides to help Van Zan and Alex hunt down the male dragon.
+They fly to London and find hundreds of female dragons; one is cannibalized by the much larger male out of hunger.
+This scatters the female dragons and leaves the male alone.
+Van Zan coordinates a plan: split up, bait the male into attacking, ground him with explosive crossbow bolts, and shoot one into his mouth once he is ground level.
+The plan initially works, but the dragon detonates the first explosive bolt early with its fire breath and Van Zan is swallowed whole.
+Quinn and Alex gather the last explosives and lure the dragon to ground level, where Quinn fires an explosive down the dragon's throat, killing it.

-Later, Quinn and Alex erect a radio tower on a hill overlooking the North Sea.
-There has been no dragon sighting for over three months.
-Jared arrives to say they have contacted a group of French survivors who want to speak to their leader.
-Quinn officially makes Jared the community leader and dedicates himself to rebuilding civilization with Alex.
+Three months later, Quinn and Alex erect a radio tower on a hill overlooking the North Sea, having seen no dragons since the battle in London.
+Jared arrives and reveals they have contact with French survivors who want to speak to the group's leader.
+Quinn declares Jared the new community leader and dedicates himself to rebuilding civilization with Alex.

 Cast

 Production

 Kevin Peterka and Gregg Chabot wrote the original screenplay in 1996, after which they sold it to Spyglass Media Group.
-In 2000 Matt Greenberg revised the screenplay for production.
+In 2000, Matt Greenberg revised the screenplay for production.

 Reign of Fire was filmed in Ireland's Wicklow Mountains, at the Glendasan Valley Lead Mines.
-Permission was given on the condition that the area was not damaged and the crew removed all sets once filming was complete.
+Permission was given on the condition that the area not be damaged, and the crew removed all sets once filming was complete.
 However, an outbreak of foot-and-mouth disease in Europe stopped many planned scenes from being filmed due to quarantine restrictions.

 The dead dragon was designed and built by Artem, with visual effects by Secret Lab.
 The dragon's digital effects posed a problem for animators: "In recent years there have been several movies starring creatures with scaled surfaces.
 Among these are Jurassic Park, Dragonheart, and Lake Placid.
 The surfaces of these creatures have generally been constructed by layering painted textures atop displacement maps.
 This gives the model texture, but the scales stretch and shrink under the movement of the creature, giving a rubbery look that is not realistic."
 In order to overcome this limitation, the then-groundbreaking work done by digital effects animator Neil Eskuri on Disney's 2000 release Dinosaur was utilized as a benchmark in order to create a realistic physical simulation of the dragon.
 According to Carlos Gonzalez-Ochoa, the film called for "100 ft creatures with wing spans of 300 ft that could undergo enormous speeds and accelerations.
 The artistic direction required each dragon to have wings that transition between a variety of physical behaviors and interact with the environment."

+Alexander Siddig claimed in a 2015 A.V.
+Club interview that Matthew McConaughey insisted upon being referred to by his character's name on and off set, throughout production.